ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/lists.md

 The list style feature introduces some more styles for the list item markers.
 When {@link module:list/listconfig~ListPropertiesConfig#styles enabled}, it adds 3 styles for unordered lists and 6 styles for ordered lists to choose from.
 The user will be able to set or change the list style via the dropdown that opens when you click the arrow next to the appropriate list button in the toolbar.

-In the demo above, use the ordered {@icon @ckeditor/ckeditor5-list/theme/icons/numberedlist.svg Insert ordered list} or unordered list dropdown {@icon @ckeditor/ckeditor5-list/theme/icons/bulletedlist.svg Insert unordered list} to choose the desired marker type for each list.
+In the demo below, use the ordered {@icon @ckeditor/ckeditor5-list/theme/icons/numberedlist.svg Insert ordered list} or unordered list dropdown {@icon @ckeditor/ckeditor5-list/theme/icons/bulletedlist.svg Insert unordered list} to choose the desired marker type for each list.

+{@snippet features/lists-style}

 #### List start index